-MATHEMATICS EXTENSION 1 1 Unit Board Developed Course Grade A in Maths 5.3
+MATHEMATICS EXTENSION 1 1 Unit Board Developed Course Grade A in Stage 5 Mathematics and completion of all core & path outcomes

 The study of Mathematics Extension 1 in Stage 6 enables students to develop thorough knowledge, understanding and skills in working mathematically and in communicating concisely and precisely.
 It provides opportunities for students to develop rigorous mathematical arguments and proofs and to use mathematical models extensively.
 Students will develop an awareness of the interconnected nature of mathematics, its beauty and its functionality which will provide a basis for progression to further study in mathematics or related disciplines in which mathematics has a vital role at a tertiary level.